A Study of Crosslinguistic Influence in Language Models: CLI Analysis

+Prior studies have primarily focused on overall accuracy when evaluating the impact of the L1.
+In contrast, we conduct a fine-grained analysis by examining positive ($\text{CLI}^{+}$) and negative ($\text{CLI}^{-}$) transfer separately relative to the equivalent monolingual baseline.
+Let $\mathcal{C}_{\text{mono}}$ and $\mathcal{C}_{\text{bi}}$ represent the sets of instances correctly predicted by the monolingual and bilingual models, respectively, within an evaluation dataset of size $N$.
+We define positive transfer as the proportion of instances that the monolingual model predicts incorrectly but the bilingual model predicts correctly, and negative transfer as the converse:

+This approach provides a granular perspective on transfer effects that aggregate accuracy metrics inherently obscure.
+For instance, if an L1 induces significant but equal amounts of positive and negative transfer, the net change in accuracy would be zero, effectively masking the underlying crosslinguistic influence.
+Furthermore, by comparing the bilingual model against a monolingual baseline trained with an identical tokenizer, this methodology successfully isolates transfer effects from vocabulary artifacts.

-\subsubsection{Crosslinguistic Priming}
+\subsection{Crosslinguistic Priming}

-To investigate the influence of shared or connected representations on L2 processing, we employ a crosslinguistic priming paradigm similar to those used in psycholinguistic studies \cite{HARTSUIKER_BERNOLET_2017, vandijk2023}.
+To investigate the influence of shared or connected representations on L2 processing, we employ a crosslinguistic priming paradigm inspired by psycholinguistic studies \cite{HARTSUIKER_BERNOLET_2017, vandijk2023}.
 Following the approach of \citet{arnett-etal-2025-acquisition}, we evaluate whether the presence of an L1 prime affects the model's preference for L2 grammatical vs. ungrammatical structures.
-Since BLiMP benchmark lacks parallel translations, we generate L1 primes by translating the acceptable sentence of each minimal pair into the corresponding L1 using the NLLB-200-distilled-600M model\footnote{\url{https://huggingface.co/facebook/nllb-200-distilled-600M}}.
+Since BLiMP benchmark lacks parallel translations, we generate L1 primes by translating the acceptable sentence of each minimal pair into the corresponding L1 using the nllb-200-3.3B model\footnote{\url{https://huggingface.co/facebook/nllb-200-3.3B}}.
+We note that all the L1 languages in our study are in the high resource category of this model ensuring high quality translations \cite{nllbteam2022languageleftbehindscaling}.
 To measure the priming effect, we prepend the L1 translation as context and calculate the length-normalized negative log-likelihood (surprisal) of the subsequent L2 acceptable and unacceptable sentences.
-Formally, we evaluate the conditional log-probability: $\log P(X | \text{Prime})$, where $X \in {s_{acc}, s_{unacc}}$ and the Prime is the L1 translation of $s_{acc}$.
+Formally, we evaluate the conditional log-probability: $\log P(X | \text{Prime})$, where $X \in {s_\text{acc}, s_\text{unacc}}$ and the Prime is the L1 translation of $s_\text{acc}$.
 By comparing $CLI_{L1 \to L2}$ before and after priming, we quantify the degree to which L1 structures facilitate or interfere with L2 processing.
+Note that this is not applied to the monolingual models.